 “May the God of hope fill you with all joy and peace in believing, so that you may abound in hope by the power of the Holy Spirit.” vs. 13

-Thought for the Day: How has my faith been transformed?
+Thought for the Day: What is my hope built on?